andrelmfarias/rfcs/20190821-efficiency-tests.md

 **When we say efficiency we mean: memory efficiency and time efficiency.**

 We need this mainly to:
-- Have performance garantees.
+- Have performance guarantees.
 This is great for developers and users.
 - Avoid breaking things.
 Track operations time.
 - Help debugging.
-We have a lot of dependencies which can result on efficiency changes, having this will help as track and debug efficiency problems.
+We have a lot of dependencies which can result on efficiency changes, having this will help us track and debug efficiency problems.
 [We already have relevant issues open related to efficiency problems](https://github.com/OpenMined/PySyft/issues?q=is%3Aopen+is%3Aissue+label%3Aefficiency)

 ### Criteria